yuhonas/dotfiles/README.md

 * tmux
 * utility

-With a sprinkling of 256 color's using dircolors & gnu's `ls` from [coreutils](https://www.gnu.org/software/coreutils/coreutils.html)
+With a sprinkling of 256 color's using dircolors & gnu's `ls` from [coreutils](https://www.gnu.org/software/coreutils/coreutils.html) all rendered using [hyper](https://hyper.is/)

 ## A sane set of Mac defaults